wavim/hilbert-sort/README.md

 ### Notes

 The time complexity of the algorithms is estimated to be $O(n)$ where n is the number of vectors in the hypercube (complexity analysed w.r.t. number of function calls).
-This, however, ignores constant factors and additional time required for recursion function calls.
+This, however, ignores constant factors and overhead of recursion function calls.

 Space complexity of the algorithms is expected to be high, as recursion is heavily used.